JaD33Z/blog-app-portfolio/README.md

 The contact page is functional.
 On local host it was fine but once deployed to Heroku, I ran into issues sending email.
 I had to do some digging around and trial/error but I did fix this and works.
 I'll post my solution for this in the near future because it seems to be a common issue with this combo but not many known remedies directly surrounding it.
 The one that worked was rather simple with very minimal changes to code after deployment.
 So Hopefully that will save others some time and frustration.

 Now, let's talk about REST and what makes this project REST-ful.
 This abbreviation stands for representational state transfer.
 The definition can be conveyed with simpler words: data presentation for a client in the format that is convenient for it.
-There is one of the main points that you need to understand: REST is not a standard or protocol, this is an approach to or architectural style for writing API.
+There is one of the main points that you need to understand: REST is not a standard or protocol, this is an approach to architectural style for writing API.
 It gives authenticated users access to the state of the sites contents that is appropriate to their user.

 General rundown: